Offered in conjunction with

 Applicants are required to submit official TOEFL, IELTS, or Amir scores.
 The minimum TOEFL score required is 573 on the paper-based test, 230 on the computer-based test, and 89 on the Internet-based test.
 The minimum IELTS score is 7.
 The minimum Amir score is 220.

-Exempted from this requirement are applicants who have completed a full degree (a minimum of four years) taught in English, at an institution of higher education in an English speaking country.
+Exempted from this requirement are applicants who have completed a full degree (a minimum of four years) taught solely in English at a recognized institution of higher education.

 Applicants who have completed a B.A. in English Language and Literature may request an exemption provided that they submit documentation from their university stating that the language of instruction is English.